dymmond/edgy/docs/reflection.md

 existing fields from it but sometimes in your code, you simply want **only a few fields** reflected and not all of them for your own reasons.

-Saffier `ReflectModel` does this for you.
+Edgy `ReflectModel` does this for you.

 Let us see an example: